sam43/MindvalleyChannels/README.md

 - Navigation UI component was used for loading starting fragment and is scalable in future.
 - Retrofit is used for networking.
 - Gson and GsonConverterFactory is used for JSON parsing with retrofit.
 - Retrofit cache interceptor is used for cache mechanism and offline support.
-Reason behind not using room is, for the given scenario it will not be an efficient way.
-  However, Room should be responsible for storing more frequent data from the user unlike the Preferences/ DataStore
 - Glide is used for image loading and caching.
 - A custom designed parent-child adapter was implemented for the recyclerview as it can handle multiple type of layout managers (depending upon the type).
 - Recyclerview was initiated with Custom Snaphelper for smooth UI experience.